pmlrsg/arsf_dem_scripts/README.md

 Usage
 ------

-See the [tutorial](doc/source/tutorial_lidar.rst) for more details on creating DEMs from LiDAR data.
+See the [tutorial](doc/source/tutorial_lidar.rst) for more details on creating DEMs from LiDAR data and the [scripts](doc/source/scripts.rst) page for details on available scripts.